 TickTick is a task management app that helps to organize all aspects of your life.
 It is a one-stop destination to add tasks and get them done in an organized way.

 Anyone from an individual to a team can use this application.
-However, its free plan is suitable only for an individual as you can’t share your work or invite anyone for free.
+However, its free plan is suitable only for individuals as you can’t share your work or invite anyone for free.

 Both offer simple to advanced to-do list options.
 Here are the common features that you see in both: